 The future of pharmacy can be summarized as follows:

-• Innovative solutions could completely change retail pharmacies and offer patients additional options like same-day delivery which could be done by robots or driverless cars.
-Telehealth and dispensing machines could make pharmaceutical options more accessible to others.
+• Innovative solutions could completely change retail pharmacies and offer patients additional options, like same-day delivery, which could be done by robots or driverless cars.
+Telehealth and dispensing machines could also make pharmaceutical options more accessible to others.

 • The way treatment of medical conditions is approached could shift from prioritizing digital therapeutics, as well as other more advanced technologies, in combination with the more traditional pharmaceutical solutions.

 With the turn to digital medicine, digital therapeutics are likely to accompany more traditional pharmaceutical treatments.
-Digital therapeutics are often categorized as behavior-changing, physiological, or drug-specific.
+They are often categorized as behavior-changing, physiological, or drug-specific.
 They can operate as a helpful companion to existing treatment options and may become the first option for patients.

-As mentioned previously, turning to technology can greatly support pharmacists, and help them reprise their role as health experts and health consultants, versus someone who simply distributes and manages a patient’s medications.
-Pharmacists will be able to provide patients with help by advising what digital health product suits their needs and conditions best.
+As mentioned previously, turning to technology can greatly support pharmacists and help them reprise their role as health experts and health consultants rather than someone who simply distributes and manages a patient’s medications.
+Pharmacy technicians will be able to help patients by advising what digital health product best suits their needs and conditions.
 This gives them the appropriate instructions and warnings, as well as explains how they can interpret their results.

 As with any changes being made in the medical field, regulations must allow them to happen and provide certain guidelines to adhere to.
 Currently, the pharmaceutical industry doesn’t implement technological solutions into its business model.
-Unlike what their typical roles and responsibilities are, pharmacists are exceptionally educated and capable of counseling and point-of-care testing.
-These abilities are underutilized as they mainly spend their time and effort counting the various medications, and handling paperwork.
+Unlike their typical roles and responsibilities, pharmacists are exceptionally educated and capable of counseling and point-of-care testing.
+These abilities are underutilized as they mainly spend their time and effort counting the various medications and handling paperwork.

-This doesn’t allow for pharmacists to truly positively impact their patients.
-It greatly decreases productivity and profitability, as well as can lead to some safety concerns.
+This doesn’t allow pharmacists to truly positively impact their patients.
+It greatly decreases productivity and profitability and can lead to some patient safety concerns.
 Regulators seem to be finding fault with the profit being made throughout the entire supply chain, which has grave consequences for the industry as a whole.

 The future of pharmacy – summary

-Innovative technologies will continue to shape our lives, and when it comes to healthcare, they can provide huge benefits to patients, pharmacists, and physicians alike, making it a more effective industry as a whole.
-And let us not forget about the huge potential the future of pharmacy holds in terms of improving the general health of society.
+Innovative technologies will continue to shape our lives, and when it comes to healthcare, they can provide huge benefits to patients, pharmacy technicians, and physicians alike, making it a more effective industry as a whole.
+And let us not forget about the huge potential the future of pharmacy holds in terms of improving society’s general health.
 It will be exciting to see how the new AI-powered robots and software will disrupt the current system and improve it, one robot at a time.